damianhakert/damianhakert.github.io/source/handbook/product/making-gifs/index.html.md

 ### Step 1

 Show only what you need to.
-Not everything needs to be in there, its a glimpse.
-Keep it small and dedicated.
+Not everything needs to be in there, its a glimpse at a single bug/feature.
+Keep the recorded area small and dedicated.

 ### Step 2